Edible Cookie Dough

 Heat treat the flour:

-• Microwave method: In a microwave-safe bowl or plate, add 1 cup / 125 g all-purpose flour.
-Microwave at 15-second intervals, stirring in between, until the flour reaches 160°F/71°C. Let fully cool.
+• Microwave method: In a microwave-safe bowl or plate, add 1 cup (125 g) all-purpose flour.
+Microwave at 15-second intervals, stirring in between, until the flour reaches 165°F/74°C. Make sure to test various spots of the flour to ensure it is evenly heated throughout.
+Let fully cool.

 • Oven method: Preheat oven to 350°F/177°C. Line baking sheet with parchment paper.
-Evenly spread 1 cup / 125 g all-purpose flour on top of lined baking sheet.
-Bake for 7-10 minutes, stirring halfway, until the flour reaches 160°F/71°C. Let fully cool.
+Evenly spread 1 cup (125 g) all-purpose flour on top of lined baking sheet.
+Bake for 7-10 minutes, stirring halfway, until the flour reaches 165°F/74°C. Make sure to test various spots of the flour to ensure it is evenly heated throughout.
+Let fully cool.

 Make cookie dough: